-Any former prisoner of war or person missing in action, as defined by the provisions of Section 1, HB 1428, 1973 Legislature, and the dependents of a prisoner of war or person missing in action may be eligible for a waiver of enrollment fees.
-Students should contact the Registrar for eligibility information.
+Any former prisoner of war or person missing in action, as defined by the provisions of Section 1, HB 1428, 1973 Legislature, and the dependents of a prisoner of war

 Refund Policy

 Students adjusting their schedules or completely withdrawing from all classes during the first two weeks (one to 10 business days) of a sixteen-week semester or the first week (one to five business days) of an eight-week semester will be charged 100% fees for any courses added and will receive a 100% refund of any courses dropped.
 No refunds will be issued to students withdrawing after the first class meeting of any intersession, weekend, or any other course scheduled to meet less than eight weeks.
 When a student receiving federal financial aid completely withdraws from any semester a Return of Title IV Aid (R2T4) calculation must be done.
 Federal regulations require the Financial Aid Office to perform a R2T4 calculation to determine the percentage of the semester the student attended.
 This percentage is used to determine several things: